 The University is accredited by the Higher Learning Commission of the North Central Association.

 Financial Aid & Scholarships

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.
-In addition, the College of Technology offers a variety of scholarships and awards - and the Society for Human Resources Management (SHRM) offers a number of competitive scholarships.
-For information about these awards, contact the College of Technology.
+In addition, the Bailey College of Engineering and Technology offers a variety of scholarships and awards - and the Society for Human Resources Management (SHRM) offers a number of competitive scholarships.
+For information about these awards, contact the Bailey College of Engineering and Technology.